cncf/toc/tags/security-charter.md

-# SIG-Security Charter
+# TAG-Security Charter

-This charter describes operations as a [CNCF SIG](https://github.com/cncf/toc/blob/master/sigs/).
+This charter describes operations as a [CNCF TAG](https://github.com/cncf/toc/blob/master/tags/).
 The [Focus](#focus) section below describes what is in and out of scope, and [Governance](#governance) section describes how our operations are consistent with CNCF policies with links to more detailed documents.

 **Mission:** to reduce risk that cloud native